keerthan2/3d-point-clouds-autocomplete/README.md

     - also you may change Optimizer and LRScheduler in the appropriate fields

 3) exec script
-    - run `python3 core/main.py --config settings/config.json`
+    - run `python core/main.py --config settings/config.json`

 ### Pre-trained Models
 Pre-trained models can be downloaded from the author's [Release page](https://github.com/gmum/3d-point-clouds-autocomplete/releases).